canonical/vanilla-framework/templates/docs/patterns/split-list/index.md

 with its title on desktop screen sizes.

 <div class="embedded-example"><a href="/docs/examples/patterns/split-list/50-50-desktop-with-description/" class="js-example">
-View example of the matrix pattern
+View example of the split list pattern
 </a></div>

 ## 50/50 on tablet w/o description